icrc/openmrs-module-patientgrid/README.md

 **Note** This resource inherits all other standard resource properties

 ### Patient Grid Report
-A read-only resource encapsulating report data for a specific patient grid
+A read-only resource encapsulating report data for a specific patient grid.

 #### Properties
-`patientGrid` The patient grid that was evaluated as a ref [representation](https://wiki.openmrs.org/x/P4IaAQ))
+`patientGrid` The patient grid that was evaluated as a ref [representation](https://wiki.openmrs.org/x/P4IaAQ)

-`report` The actual grid report data
+`report` The actual grid report data, it is a list of all patient data where each element in the list us data for a single patient, the element is a map of column names and their respective data values.

 **Note** Obs values in the report are trimmed down to a custom representation specific to this module with the